Tuesday, March 31, 2026

 The Bastille boys, Kevin and Max

 These figures got to see as much of Paris as we did.
-The other big Paris attractions for the kids were the outdoor crepe griddles, often attached to the front oa cafe.
+The other big Paris attractions for the kids were the outdoor crepe griddles, often attached to the front of a cafe.
 Isla's favorite topping is whipped cream.
 Nutella is ok too.
 On this trip both kids started ordering strawberries, proof that travel is broadening.

 Some of the things the kids wanted to see were not available.
 The catacombs containing the bones of six million Parisians were closed for refurbishment.
-The puppet theatre in the Luxembourg Gardens were also closed, probably due to the puppeteers being on the Costa del Sol in Spain for the winter.
+The puppet theatre in the Luxembourg Gardens was also closed, probably due to the puppeteers being on the Costa del Sol in Spain for the winter.
 It's good to have things to come back for.

 Spidey made it to the top in a single bound